 Lists are a wonderful way to make sure you have everything you need.
 Plus, you can keep them in a safe place and reuse them the next time you go away.
 With so much information online these days, you’re sure to find inspiration online from other people’s packing lists, so download a few and amend them to suit your needs.
 I always keep a ‘to do’ list handy the day before I travel.
 This includes checking I’ve re-packed the items I needed that morning, such as my toothbrush, and doing last-minute tasks like unplugging electrics, checking in for my flight and locking the front door to my house.

-It’s hard to get the balance right, but in many ways, under-packing is less of an issue than over-packing.
+It’s hard to get the balance right, but in many ways, packing backpacking light is less of an issue than over-packing.
 If you have too little stuff, you can almost always buy more overseas.
 In fact, it’s good to have the space available to pick up a few souvenir items along the way, whether these are practical for use on your trip or not.
 Over-packing will leave you with a tonne of regret and a bad back.
 You will either decide to throw some of your items away or you will lug them around without ever using them.

 With a bit of forethought and organisation, you can usually fit enough clothes for a week into a hand luggage-sized case, and, if you’re set for a week, you will probably get by just as well on a longer-term timescale, as you can handwash your clothes every few days.
 Lighter luggage is less hassle and if you can avoid checking in items altogether, you will save time and money as well!